My name is Robin Valk, and I run Radio To Go.

 Capital Radio bought the group in 1993, leading to a wholesale loss of jobs.
 So I formed the Radio To Go partnership (now simply Radio To Go), and started a consultancy.
 This took me to Bulgaria (FM-plus, Sofia) Scotland (Scot FM, where I set up the database and implemented Master Control), Sweden (Selector training for the P4 network of local stations).

-Back home in Birmingham, I produced the Radio 2 Overnight shows, 25% of R2's total output, from the old Pebble Mill studios, for five years.
+Back home in Birmingham, I was fantastically lucky to be asked to produce the Radio 2 Overnight shows, 25% of R2's total output, from the old Pebble Mill studios.
+I stayed for five years.
 This involved setting up the BBC's first all-digital library and playout system, and quadrupling the overnight listening figures.

 When the Radio 2 Overnight shows returned to London, I took on training and database development for RTE Lyric FM, the Limerick-based national Classical Music and Arts station.
-This overlapped with more consult work for Swedish Radio, work with a number of European stations, Program Director duties at Riviera Radio in Monte Carlo, and the start of a ten year stint with RCS, makers of Selector, at their New York head office, where I wrote online help and produced training videos for RCS products.
+This overlapped with more consult work for Swedish Radio, work with a number of European stations, Program Director duties at Riviera Radio in Monte Carlo, and the start of a ten year stint with RCS, makers of Selector, working with and regularly visiting their New York head office, where I wrote online help and produced training videos for RCS products.

 While at RCS, I continued UK consult work, retraining the entire programming staff of the UTV regional network of stations in 2007/8, followed by Amazing Radio in Newcastle and the then Coast 106 in Southampton from 2008 to 2010.
 More recent members of my consult portfolio were the Classical and Folk channels of Magyar Radio, Budapest, Hungary, and Bauer Media outlets Clyde 1 and Forth 1 in Scotland.
 The total number of station consult clients from 1993 to now is well over 70, across all formats and a range of scheduling and playout systems.

-All this has helped make me one of the most experienced Music Radio programmers in Europe, with extensive format and market experience.
+All this has helped make me a pretty experienced Music Radio programmer, with extensive format and market experience.
 To this I can also bring deep scheduling systems knowledge with global market leader RCS Selector / Master Control and the widely used PSquared AutoTrack Pro / Myriad.
 I beta-tested Autotrack Pro version 4, and authored a new online help document for PSquared.
 Currently, I'm quite a fan of a very low-cost scheduling and streaming package from New Zealand: Station Playlist.
 This is one of many packages which have significantly lowered the barriers for a host of new, mainly online, operators.

 I produced a one-hour documentary, Handsworth Evolution, in 2010 for Birmingham Music Heritage.
 This was transmitted on several West Midlands stations, and in 2013, aired on PBS Radio in the USA.
 In 2015, the documentary was picked up by Radio New Zealand for broadcast.